faizahkh/DATA3402FinalProject/README.md

 ---

-## 🔁 Reproducibility Steps
+## Reproducibility Steps

-To try it yourself:
+To recreate:
 1. Load the dataset from Kaggle.
 2. Replace `'?'` values in the `stalk-root` column with the mode.
 3. Drop uninformative features.